olashlool/reading-notes/Graphs/Graphs.md

 #### Common Terms

-* **Vertex** - A vertex, also called a ìnodeî, is a data object that can have zero or more adjacent vertices.
+* **Vertex** - A vertex, also called a ‚Äúnode‚Äù, is a data object that can have zero or more adjacent vertices.
 * **Edge** - An edge is a connection between two nodes.
 * **Neighbor** - The neighbors of a node are its adjacent nodes, i.e., are connected via an edge.
 * **Degree** - The degree of a vertex is the number of edges connected to that vertex.